Parasomnia (album): Reception

 Sputnikmusic gave a positive review stating that "Despite essentially sticking to the same formula they've been employing since bringing on Jordan Rudess, Parasomnia still feels like a breath of fresh air.
 Maybe it's because this is their darkest, most guitar-driven album since Train of Thought.
 Maybe it's the smattering of modern ideas or the way the songs manage to strike a perfect balance—structured enough to feel cohesive yet intricate enough to deliver the prog elements Dream Theater fans love.
 Maybe it's a little of everything.
 Of course, Mike Portnoy's return plays a major role, bringing his signature flair to both the drumming and songwriting.
 After nearly 15 years of middling releases, Parasomnia is a triumphant return to form—possibly their most creative, focused, and engaging work since Metropolis, Pt.
 2."

 Andy Thorley of Maximum Volume Music wrote in his review: "Parasomnia—[Dream Theater's] 16th record—is a journey into the dark, and there's little light at the end of the tunnel, fitting given that its title is a term for disruptive sleep-related disturbances including sleepwalking, sleep paralysis, and night terrors—given the length of the songs, the album feels like a real descent into pain, before a funky section reminds us of their unbreakable spirit—And really, there was only one way this was going to end: a massive, winding 20-minute epic.
 Parasomnia delivers—yet again—utterly incredibly.
 You can pay it no higher a compliment than to say it's up there with A Change of Seasons."

+It was elected by Loudwire as one of the 11 best progressive metal albums of 2025 and by Goldmine as one of the 11 top prog albums of the same year.

+Upon release, Ben Jones of the band Orion noted on social media that artwork licensed from Hugh Syme for Orion's album The Lightbringers, released six months earlier, was identical to artwork in the booklet of the deluxe edition of Parasomnia.